|

 260355

-| 1 | | Memorandum of Understanding - San Francisco Police Officers’ Association | Ordinance | Mayors Office | Ordinance adopting and implementing the Memorandum of Understanding between the City and County of San Francisco and the San Francisco Police Officers’ Association, to be effective July 1, 2026 through June 30, 2030. | | |
+| 1 | | Memorandum of Understanding - San Francisco Police Officers’ Association | Ordinance | Passed | Ordinance adopting and implementing the Memorandum of Understanding between the City and County of San Francisco and the San Francisco Police Officers’ Association, to be effective July 1, 2026 through June 30, 2030. | PASSED ON FIRST READING | Pass |

 |